alexh-name/are-men-talking-too-much/README.md

 - If you don't know what github is - hi! welcome! this is a place where people put their code & collaborate on projects, among other things.
 You can see [this project's history](https://github.com/cathydeng/are-men-talking-too-much/commits/master), [discussions](https://github.com/cathydeng/are-men-talking-too-much/issues), & [contributions](https://github.com/cathydeng/are-men-talking-too-much/pulls?utf8=%E2%9C%93&q=).

 ### Steal this code
 Gender is only one of many flavors of diversity.
 Time talking is a simplistic measure of participation.
 You're welcome to take this code, adapt it, & produce other hacks for inclusion.
-I wana see what you make - please do share! [@cthydng](https://twitter.com/cthydng/)
+I wanna see what you make - please do share! [@cthydng](https://twitter.com/cthydng/)